 For over forty-five years, we have extensively explored and fished the Bristol Bay region and Western Alaska.

-Each evening you’ll be informed of your next day’s fishing adventure by a guide assigned to prepare you for the next day.
+Each evening you’ll be informed of your next day’s fishing adventure by an experienced fishing guide assigned to prepare you for the next day.
 Every aspect of the coming day will be explained, and you’ll be fully informed and confident that you are prepared for whatever the next day brings.Read more

 Bristol Bay Lodge has six different and spectacular fishing destinations, and each fishery you visit will be unique and memorable.
 Four of these fisheries will be utilized in your two overnight camp experiences, and two will be fished from the lodge, as day fisheries.

 Two of Alaska’s most renowned fisheries, The Agulawok and Agulukpak Rivers are ‘home-waters’ for Bristol Bay Lodge.
 These fisheries provide some of the regions most productive and consistent fishing for rainbow trout, arctic char, grayling, and Dolly Varden.